Once upon a time, there was a clown. His name was Hector. That he is a clown might suggests this will have a happy tone, doesn’t it?

-This story isn’t a happy one, however.
-This story is about Hector’s power; it’s a dark, unusual and frightening power.
+You’ll be wrong, however.
+This story doesn’t have a happy tone.
+This story is about Hector’s power; it’s a dark, unusual, and frightening power.

-Hector wasn’t a normal clown.
-He wasn’t funny for a start, but then what clown is?
-Most clowns’ idea of “funny” is nothing more sophisticated than big shoes, water coming out from a fake flower and riding round on a very small bike with two other clowns on their shoulders.
+Hector wasn’t wasn’t funny, but what clown is?
+Most clowns’ idea of “funny” is nothing more sophisticated than big shoes, water coming out from a fake flower, and riding round on a very small bike with two other clowns on their shoulders.

-No, Hector was an angry clown; he was angry at life and angry at humanity – and, more than anything, angry at the cruelty that was endemic amongst the human race.
-There was practically no-one he didn’t hate; the only group he could never hate were his fellow clowns.
-He could never hate the Brotherhood.
+But the difference with Hector is that he knew he wasn’t funny.
+He didn’t particularly want to be either.
+He was angry; angry at life, at humanity, and the cruelty that was endemic amongst us.
+There was practically no-one he didn’t hate, although he could never hate his fellow clowns; the Brotherhood.
 They had given him a home when he had nowhere else to go.

-He also exempted children from his hatred.
-He valued their innocence.
+He also exempted children from his hatred; they were innocents.
 His hatred of humanity only seemed to kick in as children reached puberty; he saw their innocence stripped away as their bodies began to change.

-Hector wasn’t like normal clowns; he was loyal to the Brotherhood, certainly, but he was different to them.
+Hector wasn’t like normal clowns, despite being loyal to the Brotherhood.
 He had a power they lacked.
-It was a specialist power; a niche all of its own within the already niche world of unexplained powers.
+It was in a niche all of its own within the already niche world of unexplained powers.
 Hector always used it correctly.
 Of course, his interpretation of the word “correctly” was quite different to … well, anyone else’s.